 The Southborough community is again invited to participate in the town’s traditional Memorial Day services.

-As usual, residents, veterans and scouts are encouraged to help mark veterans’ graves with fresh flags in preparation for the holiday.
-That is this evening, Friday May 26th, at 6:00 pm.
+As usual, residents, veterans and scouts are encouraged to help replace flags the Friday evening prior to the holiday.
+This year, that is Friday May 26th, at 6:00 pm.

 The event takes place at the Rural Cemetery on Cordaville Road.
 Volunteers should meet in front of the Maintenance Building at the back of the cemetery.